amyspencerproject/interactive-rating-component/README.md

 **JavaScript**

 - Used a defer and put the script towards the begining of the index.html
-- Put event listener on the form not on the submit button click
+- Put event listener on the form with a "submit" because this is better JS practice than just using a "click" on the submitt button.
 - Put all the HTML into the index.html and used the class of "hide" to change the majority of the UI within JS script.
+Ran into an issue where the "hide" class with a `display:none` would not override the `display:flex` for the form after a rating was submitted.
+I used a !important to get around this temporarily.
+Got some feedback from the FEM community about the issue.

+- Turns out the order of CSS rules matter!
+I had moved the "hide" class to the top of the CSS file.
+Since the specificity of the "thankyou-wrapper" and the "hide" classes are equal the last one to be read takes precedent.
+Therefore `.thankyou-wrapper {
+display: flex;
+} ` must be listed before `.hide {
+display: none;
+}` in order for the thank you message to be hidden.

 ### Useful resources